skeweddata/skeweddata.github.io/_posts/2021-05-03-nfts_attribution.md

   scarcity is still the most efficient way I know of to provide financial recompense to creators), due to the sheer amount of money in the space that would not be available otherwise, but NFTs increasingly seem to me like a stepping stone on that path rather than the endgame.
+  <br><br>The original post is below.
 ---

 Recently, at least in the internet channels I frequent, it's been difficult to avoid